kirkshoop/async_scope/asyncscope.md

 Principles that discourage blocking in the destructor:

-- Blocking must be explicit (exiting a sync scope is implicit -- and `shared_ptr` makes it even more scary as the destructor will potentially run at a different callstack and executino resource each time).
+- Blocking must be explicit (exiting a sync scope is implicit -- and `shared_ptr` makes it even more scary as the destructor will potentially run at a different callstack and execution resource each time).
 - Blocking must be grepable.
 - Blocking must be rare.
 - Blocking must be composable.